codeCorruption/HoneywordsM/ProVerif/README.txt

 This folder contains the formal models of the Honeywords System's protocols mentioned in the paper "A Secure Honeywords System Despite a Code-Corrupted Login Server".
 This paper is submission number 255 to ESORICS 2017.
 The code is intended to be analysed using ProVerif verifier (http://prosecco.gforge.inria.fr/personal/bblanche/proverif/).
+It contains also the results of the automatic verification of the source models.

 ----------------------
 FILES

+In the 'src' folder:

  + originalHw.pv : The code of the model described in section "5.1 Analysis of the original Honeywords System protocol".
 It corresponds to the original Honeywords system, as proposed in [1].
  + newProtocolOTP.pv : The model of the solution proposed in Section 4 of the paper 255.
 This code is used for the analysis in section "5.2 Analysis of the new protocol"
  + newProtocolOTPnotAtomic.pv : A modified version of the model in 'newProtocolOTP.pv'; here, the HC processes multiple requests of LS in parallel.
 This code is mentioned in section "5.2 Analysis of the new protocol"

+In the 'Results' folder:
+ + traceCodCorr.pdf contains the attack found in the verification of "originalHw.pv"
-The folder "Results" contains the attacks found in the verification of "originalHw.pv" (traceCodCorr.pdf) and of "newProtocolOTPnotAtomic.pv" (traceNotAtomic.pdf).
+ + traceNotAtomic.pdf contains the attack found in the verification of "newProtocolOTPnotAtomic.pv"

 -----------------------